amber-logo-dark

 Frequently Asked Questions

-Contracts are usually available for either 48 weeks or 51 weeks.
-It is not normally possible to agree tenancies for shorter periods than 48 weeks.
-If you are looking for a shorter or longer let, you should discuss your requirements with the property.
 Unless otherwise stated, the start date will be set by them to coincide with the end date of the previous tenancy.
 They require a minimum of 7 days between tenancies to complete the relevant inspections and organise cleaning and any other necessary work.
 If you have a specific date that you want the tenancy to start, discuss this with the property.

 If you are renting the property as a group then you will sign a joint tenancy.
 Legally this makes each and every tenant liable for the whole amount of rent due for the property.
 Landlords will usually view rent payments on an individual basis (i.e. each person is only held liable for their share of the rent).
-A side letter to this effect is available from the management on request.
-Where properties are let room by room basis, you will sign an individual tenancy agreement.
+A side letter to this effect is available from the property on request.
+Where properties are let room by a room basis, you will sign an individual tenancy agreement.
 The agreement will state that you are responsible for payment of the stated amount of rent plus the relevant share of the bills associated with the property.
 In a shared house, the tenants within the house will then be responsible for splitting the bills and paying their share.
-If there is any dispute as to how any bill is to be split, the matter is referred to the management who will determine the split and the decision will then be binding on all the parties.
+If there is any dispute as to how any bill is to be split, the matter is referred to the property who will determine the split and the decision will then be binding on all the parties.
 All tenancy agreements are Assured Shorthold Tenancies granted under the provisions of the 1988 Housing Act.
-The basic terms and conditions of the tenancy are set out by statute.
-The property’s tenancy agreement has evolved through years of experience in letting student and professional properties.
-Sample copies of our Agreement are available on request.
+The basic terms and conditions of the tenancy are set out by statute the property tenancy agreement has evolved through years of experience in letting student and professional properties.
+Sample copies of their Agreement are available on request.
 The Student Advice Centre in the Portland Building offers free advice to all students who are considering signing a Tenancy Agreement.
-Students can therefore seek their advice prior to completing our Tenancy Agreement.
+Students can therefore seek their advice prior to completing their Tenancy Agreement.

 Are there any administration fees?